lionelmace/iks-lab/book/prepare-get-cluster.md

     ![](./images/resource-list.png)

 You will use this cluster for this lab.
-Note that this is a Standard/Paid cluster (as opposed to FREE cluster.)
+Note that this is a Standard/Paid cluster (as opposed to a FREE cluster.)